ibbi67/SkillsBuild-Gamified-Web-Application/user-manual.md

 ## Save to Favourite Courses for Frontend

 ### Favourite Courses Dashboard
-- Displays user's saved courses in an easy-to-access list
+- Displays user’s saved courses in an easy-to-access list
 - Allows quick navigation to favourite courses
 - Supports sorting and filtering